Red Wine and Tomato Braised Chicken

-- Remove the meat from the fridge and allow to sit out at room temperature for about 10 minutes.
-Using a small knife, carefully French the drumsticks (leaving the skin on—see the beginning of this video for basic instruction).
+- Remove the chicken drumsticks from the fridge and allow them to sit out at room temperature for about 30 minutes.
+Using a small knife, carefully French the drumsticks (leaving the skin on - this simply involves trimming the tendon and cleaning the bone).

-- Using tongs, sear the drumsticks until golden-brown on all sides (be careful when moving the meat, as the oil may splatter) and set them aside on a large plate.
-If necessary, you might need to add a bit more oil between multiple batches.
+- Sear the drumsticks until golden brown on all sides (be careful when flipping the pieces as the oil may splatter).
+Once the drumsticks are finished searing, set them aside on a large rimmed plate.
+If needed, you may need to add a bit more oil to the pot between batches.

-- Add tomato paste and stir continuously for 1-2 additional minutes.
-Deglaze with red wine and continue to stir, using the edge of a wooden spoon to scrape any remaining bits off the bottom of the pan.
-Continue to cook until the wine has reduced significantly and it is very thick (and almost dry).
+- Add the tomato paste and cook for for 1 to 2 minutes, stirring constantly, until thickened.
+Deglaze the pan with the red wine and using the edge of a wooden spoon, scrape any caramelized bits off the bottom of the pan.
+Continue to cook until the wine has reduced significantly and the mixture is very thick (and the pan is almost dry).

-- Bring the braising liquid to a very low simmer (a couple small bubbles every few seconds) and cover.
-Continue to cook for another 2 1/2 – 3 hours—checking every 30 minutes or so and stirring occasionally—or until meat is very tender and is almost falling off the bone.
+- Cover and braise the chicken - the cooking liquid should be at a very low simmer (a couple small bubbles every few seconds) - for 2 to 2½ hours.
+Check the pot every 30 minutes or so, adjusting the heat as needed and stirring occasionally, or until the meat is very tender and almost falling off the bone.